International Women's Day: 2024

 On International Women's Day in 2024, a ceremony was held, presided over by France's President Emmanuel Macron, making France the first nation to guarantee the right to an abortion in their constitution; this had previously been approved by lawmakers.

 The government of Ireland held two referendums on International Women's Day in 2024 on proposed amendments to the Constitution of Ireland.
 The Thirty-ninth Amendment of the Constitution (The Family) Bill 2023 proposed to expand the constitutional definition of family to include durable relationships outside marriage.
 The Fortieth Amendment of the Constitution (Care) Bill 2023 proposed to replace a reference to women's "life within the home" and a constitutional obligation to "endeavour to ensure that mothers shall not be obliged by economic necessity to engage in labour to the neglect of their duties in the home" with a gender-neutral article on supporting care within the family.
 However, both referendums were defeated, so the constitution was not amended.

 Six couples recognized International Women's Day by suing the government of Japan for the right of a wife and husband to have different last names.

 In Pakistan, there were rallies in major cities to bring attention to debt bondage, the scarcity of women in Parliament, and street harassment.

+The Vulkangruppe, a German radical environmentalism group, described their March 2024 sabotage of a Tesla car manufacturing site in Berlin as a "present for March 8" because of its "anti-patriarchal motives", an allusion to ecofeminist principles.